telekom/oscake-documentation/docs/oscake-merger.md

 * denotes required options.
 ```

 Option "-c": An identifier is a string defined by its type, namespace, name and version (e.g. "Maven:joda-time:joda-time:2.10.8" - IVY-format).
-If no output file is specified (option -of) the filenames are generated based on the ID, whereas ":" are replaced by ".".
+If no output file is specified (option -of) the filename is generated based on the ID, whereas ":" are replaced by ".".
 If the identifier contains characters which are not allowed in filenames (e.g. "\*") the program is aborted.

 ## Run the "Merger"